ecoscape-earth/ecoscape-connectivity/README.md

                          minimum_habitat=1e-4)
 ```

-Function that computes the connectivity.
-This is the main function in the module.
+The computation will be much faster if you run it with GPU support.

-The connectivity and flow are encoded in the output geotiffs as follows:
+The output connectivity and flow are encoded in the output geotiffs as follows:

 - For connectivity, the values from [0, 1] are rescaled to the range 0..255 and encoded as integers.
 - For flow, the values of $f \in [0, \infty)$ are encoded in log-scale via